Gasworks presents Ritual

 It is made up of different textures, qualities and recording techniques that evoke contrasting moods and situations: from a near-constant layer of underwater and inner body sounds to a fugue-like chorus that gives structure to the work and demands periodic attention.
 Vocal samples draw from literature and theory, music, conversations with friends, and other more intimate thoughts and reflections, often returning to key refrains.

 Suspended from the gallery ceiling, a bespoke sound system articulates and gives form to the broad range of frequencies and fidelities held within this work.
 This was designed and made together with a group of London-based peers during a series of workshops leading up to the exhibition.
 Having learned the necessary skills and technical knowledge, this crew will lead on maintaining the system as a community resource in future.
-A grayscale ocean covers the floor beneath the sound system, arching upwards in waves at either end of the gallery.
+An ocean covers the floor beneath the sound system, arching upwards in waves at either end of the gallery.
 At the crest of the largest wave is an installation of black, white, silver and orange helium balloons that references The Loft, a party that revolutionised the club scene in downtown Manhattan during the 1970s.
 These will deflate and fall over time, slowly bringing the party to an end.
 But the waves of inheritance continue: at the far end of the gallery the photograph Bodybuilder with Bra (1990) by London-based artist Ajamu X is shown publicly for the first time since the year it was originally made.

 Evan Ifekoya is an artist based in London.
 Recent exhibitions include: Contemporary Arts Centre New Orleans as part of Prospect 4; Embassy Gallery, Edinburgh; New Art Exchange, Nottingham; Plymouth Arts Centre; Serpentine Galleries, London; Wysing Arts Centre, Cambridgeshire (all 2017); Transmission Gallery, Glasgow; and Stevenson Gallery, Cape Town (all 2016).
 Recent performances include: Block Universe (in collaboration with Victoria Sin) and Camden Arts Centre, London (both 2018); ICA, London and KW Institute, Berlin (both 2017); Jerwood Space, London and Whitstable Biennial (both 2016).
 Ifekoya was an Art Foundation Fellow in Live Art, 2017.
 Upcoming projects include a public art commission with Studio Voltaire and Lambeth Council, as part of the Clapham Public Realm Programme launching in autumn 2018.